openhab/openhab-addons/addons/binding/org.openhab.binding.amazonechocontrol/README.md

 In other words, it simulates a user which is using the web page.
 Unfortunately, the binding can get broken if Amazon change the web site.

+This binding requires the OpenHAB skill to be enabled in the Alexa app.

 The binding is tested with amazon.de, amazon.fr, amazon.com and amazon.co.uk accounts, but should also work with all others.

 ## Supported Things